kubesure/forkjoin/README.md

 ## Design

 1. Spawns N goroutines for  N worker added through addWorker method on the Multiplexer
-2. Multiplexer is a request response, it return only one response for the worker
+2. Multiplexer is a request response, it return only one response form the worker
 3. Multiplexer's manager manages the heart beat, worker only need to implement the actual work
 4. Each worker needs to
     * Implement the Worker interface and return on result channel
     * Exit its work on a signal from Manager on the done channel
+5. Restarts the unhealthy worker (goroutine) if the work WIP heartbeat is slower than 2 seconds

+## TODO

+1. Bindings for Kafka and Java
+2. HTTP worker simple HTTP dispatches

 ## Usage & Test